techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue-via-cmdlets.md

      Install-Module -Name Microsoft.Graph -Force -AllowClobber
      ```

-2. You have tenant administration rights.
+2. Ensure you have tenant administration rights.
-3. You have purchased Microsoft Teams Phone.
+3. Purchase Microsoft Teams Phone.
-4. The agents, distribution lists, and Teams channels referred to below have already been created.
+4. The agents, distribution lists, and Teams channels mentioned in this article have already been created.

+> [!NOTE]
-The Teams Channel cmdlet used below is part of the Public Preview version of Teams PowerShell Module.
+> The Teams Channel cmdlet used in this scenario is part of the Public Preview version of Teams PowerShell Module.
 For more information, see [Install Teams PowerShell public preview](teams-powershell-install.md) and also see [Microsoft Teams PowerShell Release Notes](teams-powershell-release-notes.md).

 Users who already have the MicrosoftTeams module installed should `Update-Module MicrosoftTeams` to ensure the most up-to-date version is installed.

 ## Scenario

-In this scenario, the following three call queues will be created:
+In this scenario, you create the following three call queues:

 - Sales Call Queue
 - Support Call Queue